Advanced RedPajama Features

 This, at a glance, isn't a big deal.
 However, with some models, especially the smaller ones, might get confused and start returning the sample phrase!
 It will ignore Ben Johnson and give us a user response filled with the placeholder values.
 But we can trick it with two phases:

-2. We then block and from being used in the output via our GBNF
+from being used in the output via our GBNF

 If you remember from the last chapter, our allowed string values were rather complex